GRAPE Overview Information

 Possibly Effective for:

-- Circulation problems, such as poor blood flow in the legs (chronic venous insufficiency) that can cause the legs to swell.
-Taking grape seed extract seems to reduce symptoms such as tired or heavy legs, tension, and tingling and pain.
+- Poor circulation that can cause the legs to swell (chronic venous insufficiency).
+Taking grape seed extract by mouth seems to reduce symptoms of chronic venous insufficiency such as tired or heavy legs, tension, and tingling and pain.
 Research suggests that taking a specific grape leaf extract (AS 195, Antistax, Boehringer Ingelheim) by mouth decreases leg swelling after 6 weeks.

 Possibly Ineffective for:

-- Preventing heart disease.
-There is some evidence drinking grape juice or red wine might help to prevent heart disease by reducing cholesterol levels, reducing inflammation, and preventing clot formations.
+- Heart disease.
+There is some early evidence that drinking grape juice or red wine might help to prevent heart disease by reducing cholesterol levels, reducing inflammation, and preventing clot formations.

 - Poor night vision.
-Preliminary research suggests grape seed extract containing chemicals called proanthocyanidins might improve night vision.
+Early research suggests grape seed extract containing chemicals called proanthocyanidins might improve night vision.

 - Treating varicose veins.